-In his capacity as Cabinet Lead for Safety and Cohesion he introduced
+In his capacity as Cabinet Lead for Safety and Cohesion he introduced the new Equality and Cohesion Unit and the plans to launch a themed partnership focusing on equality and cohesion.

 Steve welcomed the opportunity to engage with those with a faith and confirmed a desire to have an ongoing dialogue with Faiths Together in Croydon.